mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 ### 6.1 Batching Mode of Speech Conversion

-In the previous section, we introduced the usage of the Microphone widget, any voice to text conversion are contained in microphone.
-While, sometimes you need to implement it in the backend service rather than user interface operations.
-In this case, batching scription is your best option to convert any mendix mediaDocument object into written text.
+Sometimes you need to implement the speech conversion as a back-end service rather than a user interface operation.
+Then batching subscription is your best option to convert any mendix mediaDocument object into written text.

 ## 7 Obtaining a LicenseToken to Deploy Your App {#obtain}